real-jame/realjame-old/blog/_posts/2023-05-27-general-update-2.md

 I am still new to working standard jobs, specifically tech-related ones.
 But I am confident in my abilities, both technically and socially :^)

-## Devlogs, a new addition to the site!
+## Devlogs, a new addition to the site

 realja.me now hosts mirrored copies of the teaser/announcement posts I make on Twitter and Mastodon about what I'm working on.